Kepler space telescope: Field of view

 Kepler has a fixed field of view (FOV) against the sky.
 The diagram to the right shows the celestial coordinates and where the detector fields are located, along with the locations of a few bright stars with celestial north at the top left corner.
 The mission website has a calculator that will determine if a given object falls in the FOV, and if so, where it will appear in the photo detector output data stream.
 Data on exoplanet candidates is submitted to the Kepler Follow-up Program, or KFOP, to conduct follow-up observations.

 Kepler's field of view covers 115 square degrees, around 0.25 percent of the sky, or "about two scoops of the Big Dipper".
 Thus, it would require around 400 Kepler-like telescopes to cover the whole sky.
 The Kepler field contains portions of the constellations Cygnus, Lyra, and Draco.

-The nearest star system in Kepler's field of view is the trinary star system Gliese 1245, 15 light years from the Sun.
+The nearest star system in Kepler's field of view is the triple star system Gliese 1245, 15 light years from the Sun.
 The brown dwarf WISE J2000+3629, 22.8 ± 1 light years from the Sun is also in the field of view, but is invisible to Kepler due to emitting light primarily in infrared wavelengths.